Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry: Metropolis algorithms and non-smooth distributions

 \subsection{Non-smooth distributions}

 In many applications, the target distribution $\pi$ may be non-smooth.
 For example, in Bayesian statistics, non-smooth priors such as the Laplace prior or spike-and-slab priors are commonly employed to induce sparsity in high-dimensional models \citep{Mitchell01121988,Park01062008}.
-In machine learning, non-smooth activation functions such as ReLU can likewise lead to non-smooth posterior distributions.
-Such non-smooth distributions generally do not admit gradients that are defined everywhere, which poses challenges for gradient-based sampling methods and complicates the convergence analysis of MCMC algorithms \citep{24M1694781}.
+In machine learning, non-smooth activation functions such as ReLU can likewise lead to non-smooth posterior distributions \citep{pmlr-v97-vladimirova19a}.
+Such non-smooth distributions generally do not admit gradients that are defined everywhere, which poses challenges for gradient-based sampling methods and complicates the convergence analysis of MCMC algorithms.
+To address this challenge, \cite{MR3515019} introduced a proximal MALA algorithm for sampling from non-smooth distributions and established its geometric ergodicity.
+Subsequent works \citep{JMLR:v23:20-527,liang2022proximal,liang2023a} proposed and analyzed various Metropolis-adjusted proximal variants.
+In \cite{24M1694781}, the authors proposed a MALA-within-Gibbs algorithm, based on a different smoothing strategy, for sampling from non-smooth posteriors arising in image deblurring problems.

 In this work, we consider a class of non-smooth distributions, where the log density can be decomposed into a smooth part and a non-smooth globally Lipschitz part, which is referred to as a non-smooth composite potential in \cite{JMLR:v23:20-527}.
 Specifically, we make the following assumption on the target distribution $\pi$.